-On May 16, 2023, proposers were notified of the results of the scoring and provided 7 calendar days to issue a letter of appeal based on upon specific facts demonstrating that the RFP criteria or process were not followed in the review of proposals.
-The submission date was subsequently extended by 1 day due to time needed by the department to prepare for the review of scores.
-Appeals are now due on May 24, 2023.
+On May 16, 2023, proposers were notified of the results of the scoring and provided seven calendar days to issue a letter of appeal based on specific facts demonstrating that the RFP criteria or process were not followed in the review of proposals.
+The new appeals submission date was subsequently extended by one day to May 24, 2023, due to time needed by the department to prepare for the review of scores.

-EWDD recommends that the WDB Board approve the following service providers, subject to the conclusion of the appeals process as outlined in the WDB/Local Elected Officials Four-Year Agreement:
+The WDB approved the selected agencies and funding recommendations on May 26, 2023 subject to the appeals process outlined in the WDB/Local Elected Officials Four-Year Agreement.